 - To enable Sound notification when someone joins or leaves, click the toggle.
 Then set the additional settings that appear to your preferences.

 This is a good strategy for office hours because it emulates the experience of a physical office.
 Just as a physical office doesn't move around, your Personal Meeting Room is always at the same link.
 And just as your physical office has a door you can open and close to control the flow of visitors, the Waiting Room feature allows you to control when students enter your meeting.

 There isn't a way within Zoom to create appointment slots.
 Instead, you can schedule your Zoom meetings (or use your Personal Meeting Room as described above), then use the Canvas Scheduler to create appointment slots in your course.
 When you're creating your appointment slots, there's a "Location" field: place the link to the corresponding Zoom meeting in the field.
 Let your students know that they can find it there.
-I suggest walking them through this whole process via an Announcement by sending them this student guide.
+We suggest walking them through this whole process via an Announcement by sending them this student guide.

 Alternatively, you can create and share appointment slots using your Emerson Google Calendar.
 You can add your Zoom link in the slots' location or description field.
 This is often a more useful option than the Canvas Scheduler because it allows you to create recurring slots.